 Could science be on the edge of a breakthrough discovery about your toddler?

 Researchers of a recent study found a significant drop in REM sleep occurring in children at around 2.4 years of age.
-Although it’s not yet known why REM sleep exists in the first place this study could be an important step towards a new discovery.
+Although it’s not yet known why REM sleep exists in the first place, this study could be an important step towards a new discovery.

 - Routine, routine, routine.
-By now your child has entrained their system to become reliant on their routine.
-Maintaining more or less consistent wake, eat, play and sleep times daily will make that strong entrainment a positive thing
+By now, your child has entrained their system to become reliant on their routine.
+Maintaining more or less consistent wake, eat, play, and sleep times daily will make that strong entrainment a positive thing